jasonccox/grav-theme-webfolio/README.md

 #### Blog Posts (`blog-post.md`)

-- `created` - This is the date and time this blog post was originally created.
-It should be a [YAML timestamp](https://yaml.org/type/timestamp.html).
-When displayed, it will be formatted according to `pages.dateformat.short` from the system settings.
-- `updated` - This is the date and time this blog post was last updated.
-It should be a [YAML timestamp](https://yaml.org/type/timestamp.html).
-When displayed, it will be formatted according to `pages.dateformat.short` from the system settings.
 - `header_classes` - A space-separated list of CSS classes to be applied to the header section (containing the title and date) of the post.
 - `content_classes` - A space-separated list of CSS classes to be applied to the content section (containing the actual post) of the post.